papiodesu/leptos_book/src/view/04b_iteration.md

     value: i32,
 }
 ```
-Adding "#[store(key)]」 to the 「rows」 field allows us to have keyed access to the fields of the store, which will be useful in the 「<For/>」 component below.
-We can simply use 「key」, the same key that we’ll use in 「<For/>".
+Adding "#[store(key)]" to the "rows" field allows us to have keyed access to the fields of the store, which will be useful in the "<For/>" component below.
+We can simply use "key", the same key that we’ll use in "<For/>".

 The "<For/>" component is pretty straightforward:
 ```rust